anshumanr10/CSE3901-Scientific-Calculator/README.md

 # Project-5-MasterRubyInsane

 # Description
-Design a web page that looks and behaves like a classic calculator.
+Design a web page that looks and behaves like a scientific calculator.

 # Managers
 Overall project manager: Sam Cubberly